phinixplus/docs/source/cpu/regfile.typ

 	required to handle all the needed cases.
 ]

-#comment[
-	Having eight condition code registers, each one being 1 bit in width means that saving and restoring the contents can be done in one fell swoop.
-The entire register file's contents can fit into a single byte.
-To aid in this mechanic, all of the registers have the same saving (with the exception of
-	#emph[\$c0], on which saving is not applicable due to its constant nature).
-]

 == Register Calling Convention
-The tables of registers previously showcased contained three columns.
-The first one, labeled #emph[Architectural Name] denotes the systematic name given to the register for the purposes of a hardware point-of-view.
-The other two columns however, #emph[Convention Name] and #emph[Saving], concern a software point-of-view instead.
+The tables of registers previously showcased contained just one column which lists the "architectural names" of the registers which denotes the systematic name given to the register for the purposes of a hardware point-of-view.
 An implementer doesn't care how the registers are used because they are all generic so they get generic architectural names.

-A programmer however needs to organize the registers given to them in a consistent manner in order to ensure proper behavior when calling into subroutines, thus a
+In this section the registers are re-examined, this time concerning a software point-of-view instead.
+In contrast with the implementer, a programmer needs to organize the registers given to them in a consistent manner in order to ensure proper behavior when calling into subroutines, thus a #emph[convention] for
-#emph[convention] for #emph[calling], a pre-agreed set of rules to ensure
+#emph[calling], a pre-agreed set of rules to ensure compatibility between
-compatibility between interacting subroutines.
+interacting subroutines.

-This document provides a reference, standard calling convention that any software written for the processor is advised to use such that software written by different developers can interoperate.
-Developers however are free to come up with whatever alternative convention to better suit their needs, it just then falls unto them to interface with other existing software which is not compatible with their custom convention.
+To assist in this endeavour this document provides a reference, standard calling convention that any software written for the processor is advised to use such that software written by different developers can interoperate.
 A calling convention's whole purpose is to provide a common ground for software development, so that someones's code is able to use someone else's.

-== Register File Conventions Tables
+#comment[
+	Developers are free to come up with an alternative convention to better suit their needs, it just then falls unto them to interface with other existing software which is not compatible with their custom convention.
+]

+=== Data Register Convention
 #figure(table(columns: 3,
 	table.header([Architectural Name], [Convention Name], [Saving]),
 	[\$x0], [\$zr], [N/A],